mullerdavid/ctf_writeups/ecsc23_prep_hw/challenge2/WRITEUP.md

 # Shellcode

-We also have the buffer address printed as help, we can use that to store a shellcode and jumpt to it.
+We also have the buffer address printed as help, we can use that to store a shellcode and jump to it.
 The GNU assembler `as` from the pico sdk can be used to construct a shellcode.

 [exploit_shellcode.s](workdir/exploit_shellcode.s) .